Rev. Laura McLeod – Pastor

 Jackie Oakes – Director of Music – Choir/Handbells

-I’ve been here at BCC for almost 10 years now as Music Director of Choirs.
+I’ve been here at BCC for more than 10 years now as Music Director of Choirs.
 In addition to conducting the Handbells and Chancel Choir I also coordinate all special music, soloists, instrumentalists and summer worship music.
 We also have a Praise Band of which I’m the pianist and lead vocalist.

 My classical music background comes from the Wisconsin Conservatory of Music in both cello and piano.
 I also am principal cellist of the Menomonee Falls Symphony and teach privately on piano, cello and voice.

 In my spare time I enjoy riding my horse, Norman, golfing, biking, and now my husband and taking care of our 1900 Victorian home in Waukesha.